 To wrap up, here are some quick tips on how to create a comprehensive marketing performance report:

 Turn raw numbers into insights.
 Try to avoid a dry, stale look at the numbers.
 To do that, turn these numbers into insights.
 Cross-reference successes with other variables and ask yourself “what are we doing right?” or “what can we do better?”
-The annual marketing report is meant to not only provide data, but context.
+The annual marketing report is meant to not only provide marketing data, but also the context behind your marketing plan and results.

 Don’t be afraid to use tools.
-There are many automated marketing report tools that can help you simplify the process of data collection and focus on drawing insights, making your report visually stunning and engaging.
+There are many automated marketing report tools that can help you simplify the process of data collection and focus on drawing insights, making your report visually stunning and engaging so you can show your initiatives in an appealing way.